 • Research Methodology IV, 24 Credits.

-Elective Modules at Level 7, 60 Credits: (choose one Elective):
+Elective Modules, NQF Level 7, 60 Credits (Select one modules):

 • Ceramics: Fine Art IV, 60 Credits.